 Having been a professional artist for over thirty years, working as an illustrator and a fine artist, I have found myself wanting to return to the “doll” and re-interpret the idea as an artform.

 Working in three dimensions is providing a new way to explore the themes I am inspired by, it is an exciting and challenging pursuit.
 Creating art muses will combine my love of art, portraiture, symbolism and textiles.
 Each muse is an intricately detailed artwork, a collectible, not a toy.

 The artist, art and life stories of each muse will be recorded in detail on my blog, which I hope you’ll find interesting.
 Followers are welcome and comments are sincerely appreciated, so please feel free to write in the box at the very bottom of the page.

 Looking at paintings I am often drawn to the female subjects, the muses or models who imbue the artwork with their persona, and I wonder at how important they are in expressing the ideas of the painter; or is the artist imposing his story and ‘modelling’ her in his colours, his ideas?
 I think the relationship probably works in two ways, the model inspires the artist and becomes his muse: and she is then portrayed in ways that tell his or her story.

-This can be seen especially in the works of Rossetti of the Pre-Raphaelites, also Burne- Jones, Botticelli, Modigliani, Mucha and Klimt
+This can be seen especially in the works of Rossetti of the Pre-Raphaelites, also Burne- Jones, Waterhouse, Modigliani and Klimt.

-With my art dolls I am exploring the artist and his or her art via the muse.
+With my muse dolls I am exploring the artist and his or her art via the muse.

 Combining my interest in art with my love of doll construction and dress making seems a natural progression.
 The process of studying artists and their work is enjoyable research and allows me the pleasure of examining some of my favourite painters and their paintings in detail.